Inter Santa Tecla

-Internacional Formando Atletas is a Salvadoran professional football club based in Santa Tecla, El Salvador.
+Internacional Santa Tecla is a Salvadoran professional football club based in Santa Tecla, El Salvador.

 The club will debut in the Primera División de Fútbol de El Salvador series since the Apertura 2025 tournament.

 History

-Inter Formando un Atleta (Inter FA for short) announced they would be taking Dragon spot in the Primera division.
+Inter Formando Atletas (Inter FA for short) announced they would be taking Dragon spot in the Primera division.

+On May 27th, 2026, it was announced by the club that they will be rebranded as Internacional Santa Tecla, they will change their colour to be green and black, which will be more inline with historic club Santa Tecla FC.